Communicating with Tags¶

 or the protocol after the operation.
 For example, the Udp protocol module

-encapsulates the outgoing packet using a UdpHeader
+encapsulates the outgoing packet using a UdpHeader.
+The packet protocol

-is set to an application specific protocol before the UDP encapsulation and it’s
+is set to an application-specific protocol before the UDP encapsulation, and it’s

-set to UDP protocol after the encapsulation.
+set to the UDP protocol after the encapsulation.

 Dispatching Packets to Protocol Modules¶